Speak with a licensed insurance agent

 With Medicare Part D, you’ll move through various coverage phases during which you’ll owe different amounts for your prescription drugs.
 TrOOP ultimately helps limit those payments, making it easier for you to afford your medications and take them as prescribed.

 In the first Part D coverage state, you’ll typically pay 100% of your prescription drugs costs until you meet your Medicare Part D deductible.
-This amount varies from plan to plan but cannot be more than $545 in 2024.
+This amount varies from plan to plan but cannot be more than $590 in 2025.

 Once you meet your plan’s deductible, you’ll pay a copayment or coinsurance for your covered drugs, and Medicare Part D pays for rest for prescription drugs included on your plan’s formulary (list of covered medications).

-After your total out-of-pocket expenses on prescription drugs reaches $8,000, you move into the Part D catastrophic coverage phase.
+After you and your Medicare Part D plan have jointly spent $2,000, you move into the Part D catastrophic coverage phase.
 When January 1 comes along, your Medicare Part D plan resets, and you’ll move through each of these phases again.

 Compare plans today.